Teen dream: Raducanu, 18, Fernandez, 19, into US Open final

 “I wouldn’t say that she did something,” Sabalenka said.
 “I would say that I destroy myself.”

-Every point won by Fernandez came courtesy of a miss by Sabalenka, including a flubbed overhead that landed several feet long and a double-fault to hand over a set point.
-A backhand return into the net — Sabalenka’s fourth miss when replying to a second serve in the tiebreaker — ended the set to roars from the crowd.

-It was the sort of lapse that contributed to Sabalenka never getting past the fourth round in her first 15 Grand Slam appearances.

 In the second set, Sabalenka regained her form and Fernandez took a step back.
-Fernandez was two games from victory, serving at 4-all in the second, when she sailed a backhand beyond the baseline to get broken.
-Sabalenka held at love, and on to a third set they went.

-And that, of course, was Fernandez’s time to shine.
-This is only her seventh Grand Slam appearance — impossible as that is to tell.
+But by the third, it was Fernandez’s time to shine.

 “Now she’s like (a) top-10 player,” Sabalenka said.
 “We’ll see how good she will be in the future.”

 Raducanu won that one.
-A little more than three years later, they'll play again, on a grander stage and with much, much more at stake.
+Three years later, they'll play again — on a grander stage and with much, much more at stake.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports